ibm-cloud-docs/containers/cs_users.md

 ## Setting up the API key to enable access to the infrastructure portfolio
 {: #api_key}

-To successfully provision and work with clusters, you must ensure that your {{site.data.keyword.Bluemix_notm}} account is correctly set up to access the IBM Cloud infrastructure (SoftLayer) portfolio.
+To successfully provision and work with clusters, you must ensure that your {{site.data.keyword.Bluemix_notm}} account is correctly set up to access the IBM Cloud infrastructure (SoftLayer) portfolio in each resource group and region that your clusters are in.
 {: shortdesc}

 **Most cases**: Your {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go account already has access to the IBM Cloud infrastructure (SoftLayer) portfolio.
 To set up {{site.data.keyword.containerlong_notm}} to access the portfolio, the **account owner** must set the API key for the region and resource group.